maxjmay/maxjmay.github.io/_posts/2016-12-04-techcrunch.markdown

 How to implement successfully a form of machine learning and working with the latest version of ESRI ARCGIS in conjunction with THREE.JS.

 ## What we won
 Our project was given a mark above 3, and we were provided with tickets for TechCrunch Disrupt London.
-On Tuesday 6th December I wvisited TechCrunch Disrupt, where I saw the finals of the Statup Battlefield and networked with other startup companies.
+On Tuesday 6th December I visited TechCrunch Disrupt, where I saw the finals of the Statup Battlefield and networked with other startup companies.

 <div class="photo-gallery">
 	<img class="gallery-image" src="/assets/2016-12-04-techcrunch/1.jpg" />